doilyuser/developer-portfolio/README.md

 ## SEO Optimisation 🔍

-This portfolio is optimized for search engines:
+This portfolio is optimised for search engines:

 - **Metadata**: Customisable title, description, and keywords
 - **Structured Data**: JSON-LD schema for better search engine understanding